Forest-Economics-Goettingen/optimLanduse/README.md

 farmers only.
 Corresponding to figure 5 of Gosling et al. (2020), this scenario only consists of indicators that approximate the immediate economic success.
 Indeed, this portfolio best reflects the portfolio observed in Eastern Panama.
-Followingly, these indicators best reflect the farmers’ goals and perceptions in Eastern Panama.
+Hence, these indicators best reflect the farmers’ goals and perceptions in Eastern Panama.
 The difference between this portfolio and the desired multi-functional portfolio highlight the requirements a land-cover alternative must fulfill to meet the farmers needs and goals.
 The silvopasture as defined in Gosling et al. (2020) may not serve the requirements of the farmers sufficiently.
-Since farmers rate liquidity and meeting household needs higher then long-term profit and economic stability, pasture outperforms silvopasture in the realistic scenario.
+Since farmers rate liquidity and meeting household needs higher than long-term profit and economic stability, pasture outperforms silvopasture in the realistic scenario.
 Policies or development plans may consider these indicators as key elements when promoting a landscape development towards multifunctional landscapes.

 ### The use of fixDistance

-It can be advantageous to define distinct uncertainties for the calculation of the distances to the maximum achievable level (the reference)
+It can be advantageous to define distinct uncertainty levels for the calculation of the distances to the maximum achievable level (the reference)
 ![d\_{iu}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;d_%7Biu%7D "d_{iu}")
 (equation 3 in Husmann et al. (n.d.)) and the actual distances under a certain land-cover composition
 ![R\_{iu}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;R_%7Biu%7D "R_{iu}")
-(equation 5 in Husmann et al. (n.d.), see also equation 9).
-The broadenes uncertainty space allows for a broader state space of the distances
+(equation 5 in Husmann et al. (n.d.), see also equation 9). *CP: Mit dem folgenden Satz tue ich mich sehr scchwer… Vielleicht sowas wie: For instance by using an uncertainty level of 3 the uncertainty space becomes larger, while the uncertainty space reamins constant…. and thus leads to… * The broadened uncertainty space allows for a broader state space of the distances
 ![d\_{ij}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;d_%7Bij%7D "d_{ij}"),
-which usually leads to smoother transitions when the uncertainty values are raised.
-Disadvantage is that the distances cannot be interpreted straightforwardly any more.
-The different uncertainty spaces considered in the denominator and in the counter of equation 3 (Husmann et al., n.d.) to not normalize the distance to {0, 1} any more.
+which usually leads to smoother transitions (*CP: between what?*) when the uncertainty values are raised.
+The disadvantage is that the distances cannot be interpreted straightforwardly any more.
+The different uncertainty spaces considered in the denominator and in the counter of equation 3 (Husmann et al., n.d.) to (*CP:do?
+An dem Satz ist was komisch*) not normalize the distance to {0, 1} any more.

 ``` r
 #### uValue 3 ####